nEXam-App/nEXam-doc/test_plan_template.md

 ## 7.2 Reporting on Test Coverage

-For reporting, our test wanted to use SonarCloud.
-Since you have to send a coverage report to SonarCloud to display it, we looked if Android Studio provides one for us.
-Unfortunately, it didn't, even though the coverage option was activated.
+For coverage, our test wanted to use SonarCloud.
+Since you have to send a coverage report to SonarCloud to display it, we looked to see if Android Studio provided one for us.
+Unfortunately, it didn't, even though the coverage option was enabled.
+So we can't determine our current test coverage without putting in a lot of extra effort, which we didn't have the time to do with two people.

 ![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=nEXam-App_nEXam)